 Honda fits a six-speed gearbox as standard to the CR-V and there's also a modern nine-speed automatic available.
 While the CR-V is a comfortable and quiet car that grips the road well, it's not as much fun to drive as the lighter and more agile Mazda CX-5.

-There are six trim levels, ranging from S to EX and including two sat nav-equipped versions called Navi.
-Standard equipment is generous across the range, with alloy wheels, climate control, cruise control and DAB digital radio all thrown in.
+CR-V customers have a choice of six trim levels, ranging from S to EX – there are two models with standard sat nav, referred to as Navi.
+Standard equipment is generous across the CR-V range, with all cars having alloy wheels, climate control, cruise control and DAB digital radio.

 Our pick of the range is the SE Navi: the Garmin sat-nav system, rear parking sensors, front foglights and Honda's CONNECT infotainment system make it a more useable car for day-to-day life.
 While the top-spec CR-V EX comes with a panoramic sunroof and leather seats, specifying a CR-V in this trim makes it almost as expensive as the more desirable Mercedes GLA-Class.